3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Understand the meaning of a positive or negative result

-Positive result : Indicates the presence of the hormone hCG, suggesting pregnancy.
+Positive result : Indicates the presence of the hCG hormone, suggesting pregnancy.
 Even a faint line in the test zone should be considered positive.

-Negative result : Absence of the hormone hCG, indicating that there is probably no pregnancy.
-However, it could also mean that the test was carried out too early.
+Negative result : Absence of the hCG hormone, indicating that there is probably no pregnancy.
+However, it could also mean that the test was performed too early.

 False positives and false negatives: causes and how to avoid them

-False positives : May occur as a result of medication containing hCG, a recent miscarriage or hormonal abnormalities.
+False positives : May occur as a result of hCG-containing medications, a recent miscarriage, or hormonal abnormalities.

-False Negatives : This is often due to a test being carried out too early, urine being too dilute, or the date of the period being calculated incorrectly.
+False Negatives : Often due to a test taken too early, urine that is too dilute, or miscalculation of the date of menstruation.

 Importance of Test Recovery in Case of Doubt

-If in doubt, especially with a negative result and the absence of a period, it is advisable to repeat the test a few days later.
-This is particularly important if the initial test was carried out before or shortly after the expected date of menstruation, as hCG levels may not be high enough to be detected in the early stages of pregnancy.
+In case of doubt, especially with a negative result and the absence of menstruation, it is advisable to repeat the test a few days later.
+This is particularly important if the initial test was carried out before or shortly after the expected menstrual period, as hCG levels may not be high enough to be detected in the early stages of pregnancy.

 Ectopic pregnancy (EP)